metron-labs/secrets-manager/sdk/javascript/packages/oracle/README.md

 ## Features
 * Encrypt and decrypt your Keeper Secrets Manager configuration files using **OCI KMS**.
 * Protect against unauthorized access to your **Secrets Manager connections**.
 * Requires only minor code modifications for immediate protection.
-Works with all Keeper Secrets Manager J**avaScript SDK** functionality.
+Works with all Keeper Secrets Manager **JavaScript SDK** functionality.

 ## Prerequisites
 * Supports the JavaScript Secrets Manager SDK.